feldera/feldera/docs/intro.md

    The first time you run this command, it will download container images, which can take a while.
-Once `docker compose` begins bringing up the images, it takes about 10 seconds for the Feldera Platform user interface to become available.
+Once `docker compose` begins bringing up the images, it takes about 10 seconds for the Feldera user interface to become available.
 On fast systems, this includes a pause of a few seconds in which nothing is logged.

-3. Visit <http://localhost:8080/> in your web browser to bring up the Feldera Platform Console UI.
+3. Visit <http://localhost:8080/> in your web browser to bring up the Feldera Console UI.

 4. Try out one of the [demos](demo/).